cchadwick75/cla_python/README.md

 ```
 python pycommand.py --pass -22.9465 -85.6556
 ```
-This will display dates and times in the near future that the ISS will pass over the coordinates entered

-### 3.  --people -  displays how many people are currently in space, the spacecraft, and names.
+### 3. People (--people) displays how many people are currently in space, the spacecraft, and names.

 In your terminal window navigate to the directory you cloned the project and run the command below.
 ```
 python pycommand.py --people
 ```